ihsaanm0/lornasfanbois/README.md

 Project Phase: Development<br />
 _Concludes: Friday, Week 9 (22/10/17)_<br /><br />

 This Milestone will cover two weeks, unlike other Milestones, as such the project team will attempt to generate a functional prototype for feedback in Milestone 4, which includes some to most core functionality.
+Draft styling for the application will be completed during this Milestone to ensure the final product looks professional.
 <br /><br />
 Key deliverables:
-* A HTML and JavaScript interface that simulates interaction.
+* A HTML and JavaScript interface that (at least) simulates functionality.
+* User feedback on the generated prototype.
+* Draft styling for the application.
 * (Optional) Basic back-end functionality.
-* User feedback on the generated prototype.

 <hr />

 ### Milestone 4